 Math is almost deemed a necessity in every Singaporean student’s academic journey.
-Just check the prerequisites of courses into polytechnics or local universities: they almost always state a satisfactory grade in Mathematics as a prerequisite for any course.
+Now we learn about how to do well in Math, Just check the prerequisites of courses into polytechnics or local universities: they almost always state a satisfactory grade in Mathematics as a prerequisite for any course.

 Performing well for Math is of key importance as you move forward to higher education, and there’s just simply no escaping it- regardless if you’re in primary school, secondary school or doing JC math in the future in Junior Colleges.